 Country: China, U.S.A.

-Have you ever wondered what it would feel like to be a carrot?
-Fresh Out can make it happen.
-What the poster describes as “the cutest scare in VR” is not only genuinely entertaining, but also thought-provoking and, believe it or not, absolutely unpredictable.
+What would would feel like to be a carrot?
+Fresh Out can show you What the poster describes as “the cutest scare in VR” is not only genuinely entertaining, but also thought-provoking and, believe it or not, absolutely unpredictable.
 Fresh Out transports you underground, where your “carrot” self wakes up and listens to its (carrot) peers as they share scary tales of a terrifying monsters with a big mouth.
 It doesn’t take long to understand that the monster is, in fact, a human being, but the most intriguing (and interactive!) part of the story is yet to come.
 We won’t spoil the experience for you, as seeing where your choices lead you is part of the fun, but we promise you’ll fall in love with the characters, you’ll be gripped by the story and you’ll learn an important lesson at the end.

 INTERACTIVE INSTALLATION WITH VOLUMETRIC VR